RocketSoftware/rocket-mvbasic/docs/index.md

 In the **EXPLORER** you will see two new folders: **.rmv** and **.vscode**.
 These are created by the extension and contain configuration files.

-#### Connect to your server
+### Connect to your U2 account

-The VS Code extension can connect to your MultiValue application server.
+The VS Code extension can connect to your account on the U2 application server.
 This allows you to compile, debug, and catalog your programs.
-To connect to your server you need:
+It also enables auto-completion and Go To definition.
+To connect to your account you need:

 * the **server address**.
 * your **username**.